A Guide to Psychographics in Marketing: What is it & How To Make it Work

 Speaking of retaining customers, having an email with custom domain is a good place to start.
 The more visible and professional your company’s brand is, the more it will be remembered.

 If you have close contact with your customers, you can even talk to them face-to-face to build a relationship.
 Ask them what their hobbies are, where they go on holiday, and why.
 This will help you understand what your customers are like and help you to go after more people like them.
+If your customers belong to the ISTJ personality type, focus on structured, factual interactions that cater to their preference for reliability and practicality.

 Alternatively, find friends or family who fit the profile you want to reach and ask them.
 You’ll make them feel important (which is always nice), and you’ll be a step closer to understanding your desired customers.